Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Rays

 Lourdes Gurriel Jr. At The Plate

-- Among the qualifying hitters in MLB play, his batting average ranks 44th, his on-base percentage ranks 87th, and he is 34th in the league in slugging.
+- Among the qualifying batters in MLB play, he ranks 53rd in batting average, 93rd in on-base percentage, and 40th in slugging.

-- In 70.1% of his 67 games this season, Gurriel has picked up at least one hit.
-He's also had 17 multi-hit games.

-- Gurriel has had at least one RBI in 41.8% of his games this season (28 of 67), with two or more RBI 11 times (16.4%).
-He has also been responsible for three or more of his team's runs in four contests.
+- In 28 games this season (41.2%), Gurriel has picked up an RBI, and in 11 of those games (16.2%) he had more than one.
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.